spiral/docs/http/routing.md

 }
 ```

-You can create your own routes with custom logic inside, however let's stick to default implementation in this guide section.
+You can create your own routes with custom logic inside, however its best to stick to the default implementation seen in this guide section.

 ## Route definition
-In most of cases you are going to work with default spiral routes, represented by class `Spiral\Http\Routing\Route`, such route provides you ablity to specify
+In most of cases, you are going to work with the default spiral routes, represented by class `Spiral\Http\Routing\Route`.
+Such route lets you specify the
-url pattern to be matched, set of url chunks to be converted into parameters (which can later be send to controller) an define route target as controller::action, closure
-or even some callable class (for example inner Router or Module).
+url pattern to be matched, the set of url chunks to be converted into parameters (which can later be sent to controller),  define a route target as controller::action, closure or even some callable class (for example inner Router or Module).

 ```php
 //This is Application bootstrap method